mhhollomon/simpleConfig/docs/API.md

 **NOTE** The reference may become invalid if more children are added to the composite.
 Don't hold on to it for long.

-- `Setting &at(int idx)`

-Return a reference to the child at index idx.
-Negative values count from the end.
-The method throws if the index is out of range or the Setting is a scalar.

-Note that this does work for groups, but you don't get access to the name.

 - `bool exists(std::string name)`

 Checks if a given key exists in a group.
 Returns true if: